What makes a person not waver in front of death?

 How do you accept the reality of your own death and be at peace?
 The film posits that it requires a “direct address” by a Christ-like God whose surrender to death brings about a redemption of life.
 The Deer God surrenders to death to teach us to surrender to death in our hearts.
 This is the “something” the film is “trying to tell us.”
 The film explicitly is tackling our fears we have with death and our reluctance to face it.

 I’m not saying that we should look at Princess Mononoke as a religious text or automatically adopt the morals that art or stories feed us.
 But I do think art can be direct with us.
-My personal beliefs and worldview assumes that a text can change someone’s heart and soul.
-I think when it treats me explicitly there will be a transformative change in how I view it and consequently the world.
+My personal beliefs and worldview assumes that a text can literally change someone’s heart and soul.
+I think when a text treats me explicitly there will be a transformative change in how I view it and consequently the world.
 Language is a difficult transaction, but we know that art can change our opinions and grow our empathy.(6) What is this mechanism and can we expound on it?
 Can we experiment and see if art can make a direct conversation with us and possibly engage with our beliefs— even of life and death?

 You have said, “Seek my face.”
 My heart says to you, “Your face, LORD, do I seek.” – Psalm 27: 8 English Standard Version (ESV)